reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactive-transport-calcite-dolomite-custom.rst

 Initial condition (IC) of the reactive transport problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After constructing the chemical system of interest, we can proceed to *defining the chemical reaction problem*.
+After constructing the chemical system of interest, we can proceed to *definition of the chemical reaction problem*.
 First, we specify its **initial condition** with already prescribed equilibrium conditions for *temperature*, *pressure*, and *amounts of elements* that are consistent with an intention of modelling reactive transport